 The study had a two (scenario: gender preference or ethnicity preference) by three (credential type: non-sexist credential, non-racist credential, or no credential) between-subjects factorial design.
 The replication part consists of four of these conditions (gender preference/non-sexist credential, gender preference/no credential, ethnicity preference/non-racist credential, and ethnicity preference/no credential), and the remaining two conditions (gender preference/non-racist credential and ethnicity preference/non-sexist credential) were included as extensions (which will be referred to as “mismatched-credential” conditions below).
 Participants provided consent in the beginning.
 Then, they were asked two simple confirmation questions to ensure that they were willing and able to take part.
 If they did not answer yes to these questions, their sessions would be terminated, and they would be asked to return the task.
 These confirmation questions could help us exclude those participants who would not pay attention and only randomly click through the survey.

 After that, participants went through two hiring scenarios.
 First, they were to select one applicant out of five for a starting position at a consulting firm.
 The profiles of the applicants presented to participants included the applicants’ photos, names, educational backgrounds, grades, and majors.
 Across all three credential-type conditions, one applicant was made the most appealing.
 The applicant had the highest GPA, was a Harvard graduate, and majored in economics.
 Crucially, this applicant was a White female in the non-sexist credential condition, a Black male in the non-racist credential condition, and a White male in the no-credential condition (names and photos were accordingly adjusted; see the supplemental materials for details).
 All other applicants were White males and had the same profiles across the conditions.
 The rationale behind this manipulation was that by selecting the female/Black star applicant, participants could obtain a non-sexist/non-racist moral credential.
 Participants saw the profiles together, with the star applicant presented at the same position (4th from top to bottom) across conditions.
-To make their choice, participants typed in the first name of the chosen applicant.
+To make their choice, participants typed in the full name of the chosen applicant exactly as what was shown in the profiles.
+They could not proceed if their input was different.

 After this hiring decision, participants completed three filler items about the building industry (if they were randomly assigned to the gender preference scenario condition) or the police force (if assigned to the ethnicity preference scenario condition).
 Participants then read either the gender preference scenario or the ethnicity preference scenario: